 We also discussed workforce issues and how different the situation is today from when Renato was a student.
-Today, only 26% of biomedical PhDs obtain tenure-track positions.
+Today, only 26 percent of biomedical PhDs obtain tenure-track positions.
 What was proposed?
 Well, since that was my talk, stay tuned, I will discuss it in a future blog.
-For now suffice it to say that training the next generation of scientists was something Renato was passionate about.
-In 1999, Renato agreed to serve as the co-host of the Sanremo Festival, a musical competition in Italy that draws as much attention and glamour as the Academy Awards in the United States.
+For now suffice to say that training the next generation of scientists was something Renato was very passionate about.
+In 1999, Renato agreed to serve as the co-host of the Sanremo Festival, a musical competition, which in Italy draws as much attention and glamour as the Academy Awards in the US.
 Renato was criticized for sacrificing the dignity of science by lending his presence to such a frivolous event.
-The contest lasted four nights, and on the fourth night, he announced that he was donating his engagement fees to the Fondazione Telethon specifically to fund research projects of young scientists.
+The contest lasted four nights and on the fourth night, Dulbecco announced that he was donating his engagement fees to the Fondazione Telethon specifically to fund research projects of young scientists.
 And then on TV, Renato explained the importance of this basic research.
 Never had such a wide audience in Italy (we are talking about 50% TV audience share) heard about genetic research or why the general public needs to support it.
 So, Renato also became the face of science advocacy in Italy, and a role model for us, science advocates at ASCB.
 Bravo!